harendranathvegi9/docker-jenkins/README.md

 if you are using the key `~/.ssh/id_rsa` then you can simply choose the "From the Jenkins Master ~/.ssh"

+#### Turning off Strict Host Checking .ssh/config

+if you ever end up with this error:

+    Host key verification failed.

+It may be a result of GitHub's strict host checking.
+If you get this error, or you are just want to avoid the possiblity of getting it.
+Add this to your `~/.ssh/config` :

+    Host *
+        StrictHostKeyChecking no

 <a id='add-github-web-hooks'></a>
 ## Git Hub - Web hooks - Git Hub pushes build with Repo Commit Ability